Mount Tate

+The Oyama Shrine is located on Oyama Peak.

-It was first climbed by Saeki no Ariyori during Japan's Asuka period.
-The area was made the Chūbu-Sangaku National Park on 4 December 1934.
+Mount Tate was first climbed by Saeki no Ariyori, during Japan's Asuka period.
+The area was incorporated into the Chūbu-Sangaku National Park on 4 December 1934.

 Name

 The kanji name for the mountain is 立山, Tateyama in Japanese, which means "standing (立) or outstanding (顕)" and "mountain (山)," respectively.
-The pronunciation of Tate is two syllables similar to "tah-teh" rather than rhyming with "gate".
 The Toyama Prefectural Government uses the name Mount Tateyama as an official translation of the Japanese mountain.

 Geology

-The mountain is primarily composed of granite and gneiss.However, located along the ridge and plateau, about 2 km west of the summit, is a small andesite-dacite stratovolcano.
-This volcano has an elevation of 2621 m and has had minor historical eruptions, the latest in 1961.
+The mountain is primarily composed of granite and gneiss.
+However, located along the ridge and plateau, about 2 km west of the summit, there is a small andesite-dacite stratovolcano.
+This volcano has an elevation of 2621 m and has minor eruptions, the latest occurring in 1961.